wix-incubator/erb/security/wix-session-crypto-testkit/README.md

 ## Api

-### v1

 ### aValidBundle(opts)
 Returns generated object bound to keys exported by [wix-session-crypto](../wix-session-crypto).devKeys containing:
- - mainKey - crypto key;
- - session - session object as contained within encrypted session token and prodyced by [wix-session-crypto](../wix-session-crypto);
- - sessionJson - stringified and then parsed `session`.
- - token - wix session token - otherwise encrypted 'session' object from this bundle;
- - cookieName - name of wix session cookie.

-Parameters:
- - opts: optional object containing:
-  - mainKey: encryption key (16 chars) used to encrypt/decrypt session cookie.

-### anExpiredBundle(opts)
-Returns generated object in a same format as `aValidBundle(opts)`, but session within is expired.

-### v2

-### aValidBundle(opts)
-Returns generated object bound to keys exported by [wix-session-crypto](../wix-session-crypto).devKeys containing:
  - publicKey - key that can be used to decrypt `token`;
  - privateKey - key used to encrypt `token`.
- - session - session object as contained within encrypted session token and prodyced by [wix-session-crypto](../wix-session-crypto);
+ - session - session object as contained within encrypted session token and produced by [wix-session-crypto](../wix-session-crypto);
  - sessionJson - stringified and then parsed `session`.
  - token - wix session token - otherwise encrypted 'session' object from this bundle;
  - cookieName - name of wix session cookie.